 The learning experiences provided PA students in the didactic and clinical phases of the program’s curriculum have repeatedly prepared graduating students for the challenges of entry-level clinical practice.
 Performance of the Physician Assistant National Certification Examination (PANCE) represents a national measure of readiness for entry to practice in conjunction with state licensure.
-In 2014, 98 percent of Baylor students taking the PANCE for the first time passed with a mean score of 603 – the national pass rate was 95 percent with a mean score of 544.
+In 2015, 100 percent of Baylor students passed the PANCE – the national pass rate was 96 percent.
 (NCCPA Report) Baylor students have consistently outperformed the national mean scores and pass rates since 1973.

 Faculty of the program are leading educational efforts to change the brief screening and treatment practices in substance abuse, preparing faculty for expanded roles in the teaching of behavioral counseling skills, developing instructional resources to enhance the quality of cancer education in PA Programs, and devising strategies for the assessment of student perceived self-efficacy with respect to core competencies of the profession.